OER-Dev/learning-record-store/README.md

 # ResultsAPI
-Simple endpoint to store results from interactive games.
+Simple endpoint prototype to store results from interactive games.